0. Introduction

 This tutorial is greatly inspired by the fantastic

-A Tour of Go.
+A Tour of

-Run the examples presented in this tutorial
+Go.
+Run the examples presented in this tutorial by clicking the

-button under the code.
+(batch*) button under the code.
+The code in the box is

-The code in the box is editable, so tweak the code to test your curiosity.
+editable, so tweak the code to test your curiosity.
+The output from

-Navigate between the previous and next Chapters by clicking the links
+the previous and next Chapters by clicking the links at the bottom of

-at the bottom of the screen.
-The left link (←) will navigate you to the previous chapter
+the screen.
+The left link (←) will navigate you to the previous

-while the right link (→) will advance to the next chapter.
+chapter while the right link (→) will advance to the next chapter.

 Between these two links will show the name of the current Chapter.
-Click that link

-to reveal a list of all Chapters in this book.
-Clicking one of these Chapters
+Click that link to reveal a list of all Chapters in this book.

-should navigate you to the appropriate Chapter.
+Clicking one of these Chapters should navigate you to the appropriate

 ; Welcome to the tutorial!
 This is known as a "comment." ; It is meant to help developers ; understand a particular line of code better. ; ; Click the (batch*) button to run this code sample. ; You will see CLIPS code written in this area of the webpage ; throughout this tour. ; ; This is a WASM compilation of CLIPS run completely in your browser; ; no server involved! (println "Hello, world")